roddehugo/roomcontroller/playground/linuxfb/readme.md

 # Playground with the Linux Framebuffer

+## What is a frame buffer device?

+Taken from Geert Uytterhoeven's framebuffer.txt in the linux kernel sources:

+> A framebuffer device is an abstraction for the graphic hardware.
+It represents
+> the frame buffer of some video hardware, and allows application software to
+> access the graphic hardware through a well-defined interface, so that the
+> software doesn't need to know anything about the low-level interface stuff.

 ## Why use the frame buffer directly?

 The frame buffer device is a very low-level interface to display something on